benc-uk/food-truck/README.md

 See the [API documentation](./api/) for full information about the API(s)

 ## Other Endpoints

+- `/config` - Used by the frontend to get configuration, i.e. the Azure Maps key
 - `/metrics` - Metrics in Prometheus format for observability
 - `/status` - Simple status API
 - `/health` - Heath check for use with Kubernetes & load balancer probes
 - `/swagger` - Swagger UI

 # 🪵 Change Log